tenable/pyTenable/examples/io/vulns_export_raw/readme.md

-# Vuln Export CSV File Generator
+# Vuln Export RAW Generator

-Generates a CSV File from the vulnerability export.
-Specific fields can be specified from the vulnerability documents using dot notation.
+Generates a folder called 'vulns' and saves vulns export chunks to this folder, along with pyTenable DEBUG logs, and zips results.
+Supports parameters such as a Vulns Export UUID, plugin ids.
 ## Install

 ```bash